-Correct Craft's Lifetime Limited Warranty against structural defects in the hull, deck and stringer of model 2004 boats can be transferred, for a nominal fee, to the second purchaser within five (5) years from the date of sale to the first purchaser.
+Correct Craft's Lifetime Limited Warranty on 2005 models, for structural defects in material and workmarship of the hall, deck, and stringer, can be transferred for a nominal fee to the second purchaser within five (5) years from the date of sale to the first purchaser.
 The sale must be complete within the first five years.
-The limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a COPY OF THE ORIGINAL PURCHASE RECEIPT, (3) a payment of \$300.00 to "Correct Craft, Inc." This data MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
+The limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00 to "Correct Craft, Inc".
+This data MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
 The warranty will be transferred retroactive to the sale date.
 Review the warranty policy for details.

-THIS TRANSFER DOES NOT INCLUDE THE ENGINE.
+NOTE THIS TRANSFER DOES NOT INCLUDE THE ENGINE.